Academic Center MenuWAC Dress Policy

-Kimberly Taylor (General Science and high school Biology, pending Biology Lab at EKU)
+Kimberly Taylor (General Science, Physical Science, High School Biology, Biology Lab at EKU, Chemistry Lab at EKU)

 Mrs. Taylor has received a BS in Chemistry and a BS in Microbiology from Alderson Broaddus College.
 She pursued her graduate work at UK in the field of Microbiology and Immunology.
 She worked for a private research firm investigating monoclonal antibodies to brain and breast cancer and ran a thyroid cancer lab at UK.
 She has papers published in Clinical and Experimental Metastasis and Journal of Clinical Endocrinology and Metabolism.

 Kimberly has been married for 22 years and has 4 teenagers.
-The 2014-2015 school year will be her 16th as a homeschooling mom.
+The 2015-2016 school year will be her 17th as a homeschooling mom.
 She has taught in multiple homeschool co-ops for 14 years at all age levels.
 She has also been an active member of Victory Baptist Church since October 1994 and currently holds the position of hospitality chairperson.
+This will be her second year teaching at the WAC.